leezhenghui/blog/architecture/HighPerfAndHighConcurrencyServerWithEventLoop.md

     This model actually is mapped to the IO pattern -- Blocking Pattern

-## Recall C10K problem Reactor Pattern and Proactor Pattern
+## Recap C10K problem Reactor Pattern and Proactor Pattern
      15 Years ago, xxx arise C10K problem which was a big chellenge...
      Explain reactor apttern and proactor pattern: